Abdul Hamid I: Early life

 Abdul Hamid was born on 20 March 1725, in Constantinople.
 He was a younger son of Sultan Ahmed III (reigned 1703-1730) and his consort Şermi Kadın.
 Ahmed III abdicated his power in favour of his nephew Mahmud I, who was then succeeded by his brother Osman III, and Osman by Ahmed's elder son Mustafa III.
 As a potential heir to the throne, Abdul Hamid was imprisoned in comfort by his cousins and older brother, which was customary.
-His imprisonment lasted until 1767.
-During this period, he received his early education from his mother Rabia Şermi, who taught him history and calligraphy.
+His imprisonment lasted until 1767 and during this period, he received his early education from his mother Rabia Şermi, who taught him history and calligraphy.